tcl-mirror/tclhttpd/README.md

 This HTTPD is written in Tcl and Tk.
-Written by Stephen Uhler and Brent Welch of Sun Microsystems Laboratory.
+Originally written by Stephen Uhler and Brent Welch of Sun Microsystems Laboratory.
 Brent is now at Panasas, Inc.

+Version 4 is maintained by Sean Woods of Test & Evaluation Solutions.

 See the file "license.terms" for information on usage and redistribution of this file, and for a DISCLAIMER OF ALL WARRANTIES.